|The LP that began the renaissance of Cliff Richard’s career,

 Cliff Richard artistically accomplished?
 Forget what you think you know of pop’s most famous carol-singing, calendar-releasing, celibate Christian.
-You don’t have 68 UK top 10 hits (97 top 20s, 124 top 40s) by accident and if popular music means something to you, go and back with fresh ears and listen to material like Can’t Ask For Anything More Than You, Carrie, Dreamin’, Miss You Nights, Throw Down A Line etc.
+You don’t have 68 UK top 10 hits (97 top 20s, 124 top 40s) by accident, and if popular music means something to you, go and back with fresh ears and listen to material like Can’t Ask For Anything More Than You, Carrie, Dreamin’, Miss You Nights, Throw Down A Line etc.

 I’ve written in the past that the bulk of Cliff’s finest recordings took place between 1976 (the I’m Nearly Famous comeback LP) and 1989 (Stronger).
-At his best, there is a surprising R&B influence in his material as his producers during this period (initially Shadows’ rhythm guitarist Bruce Welch) urged him to extend his range.
+At his best, there is a surprising R&B influence in his material as his producers during this period (initially Shadows’ rhythm guitarist Bruce Welch) urged him to extend his vocal and stylistic range.

-Late 70s / early 80s songs like Dreamin, Carrie and We Don’t Talk Anymore aren’t just hits, nor are they just catchy pop tunes.
+Late 70s/early 80s songs like Dreamin, Carrie and We Don’t Talk Anymore aren’t just hits, nor are they just catchy pop tunes.
 Vocally, Cliff is singing much higher and with far greater emotion and elasticity than what he did in the 50s and 60s.
 If you’re prejudiced, pretend Carrie isn’t a Cliff Richard song and its hook, its groove, its paranoid lyrics and its clean production make it a worthy music cousin of Marvin Gaye’s I Heard It Through The Grapevine.

-For whatever reason, it seems it’s more confronting for some music fans to accept Cliff produced good music than it is to deal with accusations he’s anything other than his public persona.
+For whatever reason, it seems it’s more confronting for some music fans to accept that Cliff produced good music than it is to deal with accusations he’s anything other than his public persona.
 With that in mind, here’s an article to support the concerns many with calm minds fear about witch-hunts: http://piginthewind.wordpress.com/tag/cliff-richard/

 And considering Britian’s most statistically successful singer is yet to be charged, I offer precisely zero apologies in presenting 20 of his finest forgotten songs.
 Only one of these songs reached the UK top 10 – She Means Nothing To Me – and some like the hook-heavy Everyman and Try A Smile weren’t even released as singles.
-There is the blues of the previously mentioned Time Drags By, the late 80s adult / contemporary of Lean On Me, the acoustic rock of Hey Mr Dream Maker, the apocalyptic Silvery Rain, the funky Ease Along and the orchestra-filled R&B of Never Even Thought.
+There is the blues of the previously mentioned Time Drags By, the late 80s adult/contemporary of Lean On Me, the acoustic rock of Hey Mr Dream Maker, the apocalyptic Silvery Rain, the funky Ease Along and the orchestra-filled R&B of Never Even Thought.

 Take note of the falsetto used on songs like Can’t Take My Eyes Off You, Everyman and Why Should The Devil Have All The Good Music and either be reminded or introduced to the reality Cliff was an exceptional singer at his peak.
 Then there’s the quiet magic of the brothers Gibb on the late-career highlight I Cannot Give You My Love, while Discovering is about as minimalist as an 80s spiritual hiding as a secular song got.
 On that subject, the direct message of Yes He Lives is even more interesting when you learn it was written-to-order by Cliff’s then-Buddhist guitarist Terry Britten.